 Directors/Officers/Significant Shareholders Company &/or Group The Company aims to conduct business in accordance with the highest standards of business ethics.
 To this end, all business dealings should be compliant with all applicable laws and must not in any way compromise the good name and reputation of the Company.
 All business decisions and actions must be based on the best interests of the Company and not motivated by personal considerations or relationships which may interfere with the exercise of independent judgment.
 All directors, officers and employees are required to promptly disclose any financial or personal interest in any transaction involving the Company to ensure that potential conflicts of interest are brought to the attention of management.

-Directors/Officers/Significant Shareholders All directors, officers and employees shall act with utmost integrity and shall not engage in unfair dealing practices.
+All directors, officers and employees shall act with utmost integrity and shall not engage in unfair dealing practices.
 The Company prohibits any conflict of interest, unfair competition, breach of trust, insider trading, or any other act inimical to the Company's interest.
 Further, all directors, officers and employees should inhibit oneself from the processing and approval of transactions when conflicted.
 Any member of the Board is required to abstain from participating in discussions on a particular agenda when conflicted.
 In addition, the Company practices full disclosure of details of related party transactions.
 The nature, extent and all other material details of transactions with related parties are disclosed in the Company's financial statements and quarterly and annual reports to the SEC and PSE.
 The financial statements and reports are also available in the Company website and readily accessible to the public.
 The Related Party Transactions (RPT) Committee assesses material agreements with related parties to ensure that the RPT transactions are conducted at market rates and on an arm's length basis.
-For this purpose, transactions considered material are subject for review by the RPT Committee prior to Board approval and Management execution.
-Management regularly presents the details of transactions entered into by the Company with related parties at the meetings of the Audit and Risk Management Committees to confirm that all related-party transactions are conducted at market rate and at arm's length basis.
-The Company strictly enforces the Policy on Accountability, Integrity and Vigilance, and its Code of Business Conduct and Ethics .
+For this purpose, transactions considered material are all RPTs which are not in the usual course of business and which are equal or greater than the materiality threshold of Php 100Mln, shall be subject for review by the RPT Committee.
+All other RPTs which are considered usual course of business need not be reviewed by the RPT Committee.
+The RPT Committee may, at any time, ask for a review of any of the transactions.
+The Board of Directors reviews and approves all material RPTs endorsed by the RPT Committee.
+All Board-approved material RPTs may be subject to ratification by a vote of the majority of the minority shareholders.
+Management regularly presents the details of transactions entered into by the Company with related parties at the meetings of the Audit and Board Risk Oversight Committees to confirm that all related-party transactions are conducted at market rate and at arm's length basis.
+The Company strictly enforces the Policy on Accountability, Integrity and Vigilance, and its Code of Business Conduct and Ethics.